 - different # of people needed per volunteer job

-- different rink locations
+- different rink, or field, or diamond locations

 Another very important aspect of managing family/parent volunteers is making sure parents know the status of their volunteer hours, either mid or at the end of the season.
 It’s not enough to say that parents can see their volunteer hours in their DIBS interface.
 For one, the inference is that your volunteer coordinators have verified parents’ volunteer hours.
 And two, parents may or may not look at their DIBS interface.
 As we all know, being a parent is all-consuming, so if you have no way to inform parents of the status of their volunteer hours, it’s almost a ‘gimme’ they are not going to know the status of their volunteer hours.
 DIBS has no functionality to inform parents of the status of their verified volunteer hours.
 Ideally, you want to have a software tool that will automatically monitor families’ volunteer hours and notify those who are low on volunteer hours and are in danger of not meeting the volunteer bond requirements.
 A full-featured volunteer management system will provide this.